Slave insurance in the United States

 Slave insurance in the United States became an increasingly significant industry after the Act Prohibiting Importation of Slaves, a federal law which took effect in 1808, prevented any new slaves from being imported to the U.S. Existing slaves, especially skilled workers, therefore became more valuable, and were often rented out to businesses; slave owners insured against the death or loss of these rented-out slaves.
 Industries which rented insured skilled slaves from their owners included blacksmithing, carpentry, railroad construction, coal mining, and steamboat operations, and insured rented slaves also included firemen and cooks.
 Chinese slaves, called "coolies", were also insured.

 The subject of slave insurance in the United States has become a matter of historical and legislative interest.
 In the history of slavery in the United States, a number of insurance companies wrote policies insuring slave owners against the loss, damage, or death of their slaves.
 The fact that a number of insurers continue the businesses that serviced these policies has brought attention to this history.

 Attorney Deadria Farmer-Pallmann discovered an 1852 circular that named insurers that serviced some of these policies.
 National Loan Fund Life Assurance Company distributed a circular entitled.
 "A Method by Which Slave Owners May Be Protected From Loss" which named The Merchants Bank and The Leather Manufactures Bank as institutions able to pay and adjust claims.
 Under a typical policy a slave could be insured for $500.00 with an annual premium of about $11.25.

+Slave insurance was advertised in Tennessee as a service for owners whose slaves worked in any industry including domestic service, hospitality, agriculture, manufacturing, or transportation.
+In 1859, the Nashville Commercial Insurance Company offered to insure "Negroes against the risks of the River."

+A lawsuit resolved in 1870 addressed the issue of debt for an enslaved person purchased on credit, after an insurance company refused to pay out on a property insurance claim, since the slave had committed suicide after being put in a slave mart in New Orleans.
+The court determined that the debt was still owed, but removed the interest payment obligation.